Review update: The 2020 Lexus GS F exits as imperfectly perfect

 Hit: It’s sharp

 The GS F looks great.
 Put those pitch forks away and hear me out.
 The gaping Lexus spindle grille is controversial, but the flared and vented front fenders, gaping intakes on either side of the front bumper to feed the radiators, and ducts in the front bumper that route air to the brakes are all there for a reason.
 Functional design is underappreciated and always has a special place in my heart.
-Then there’s the gorgeous 19-inch BBS forged-alloy wheels that glimmer like diamonds when the sunlight hits them the right way.
+Then there are the gorgeous 19-inch BBS forged-alloy wheels that glimmer like diamonds when the sunlight hits them the right way.
 The slotted brake rotors look great tucked behind the BBS wheels, too, but I recommend the optional blue brake calipers that my test car didn’t have.
 The jewel-like LED headlights almost twinkle when lit.

 2020 Lexus GS F